There are several ways to keep a starter, relating to it’s thickness:

 Add some of your previous starter to the bowl until you get 30 grams.
 Depending on if your yeastie beasties chowed the previous feed completely or were just finishing, your old starter may be quite runny or a bit gluey like ours here – our starter had peaked and was on it’s way back down but not entirely used up.

 Pour the rest of your old starter into your old starter tub.
-This can be used to make pancakes, English Muffins, pizza dough or other breads.
+This can be used to make pancakes, English Muffins, pizza dough, or just added to other baked goods for a bit of flavour.
 If you’ve already got plenty (like we do here) next time you could just put it in the recycle bin.
 It’s just a quarter cup of flour, nothing to get too upset about.
 Go and rinse out the jar in cool to warm water so it’s ready to take the fresh starter in a minute.
 It doesn’t need to be sanitized or scrubbed, just a decent rinse is fine.

 Again we tare the scale back to zero and now add the room temp water, 60 grams.
 This is then whisked to mix the starter well until you have a bit of froth which adds some oxigen to the mix.